Best tools for AI-ready documentation

 What is the best AI-ready documentation tool overall?

 These tools were ranked using the same criteria across capability fit, reliability, usability, ecosystem fit, differentiation, and evidence.
-The final order favors the tools that keep documentation current, structured, and reusable by both humans and agents.
+The final order reflects which tools perform best for the most common documentation requirements where agents need grounded answers.

 What are the main differences between Senso.ai and GitBook?

-Senso.ai is stronger for knowledge governance, citation accuracy, and AI answer representation.
-GitBook is stronger for collaborative publishing and low-friction editing.
-The decision usually comes down to whether you need auditability or speed.
+Senso.ai is stronger for knowledge governance and citation accuracy, while GitBook is stronger for collaborative editing and publishing.
+The decision usually comes down to whether you need auditability or faster team publishing.